Full disclosure: This post contains affiliate links. ?

 And because I’m doing so much language learning on my smartphone, I’m constantly testing different apps to see which are the most effective.

 In this review, I’ll look at Mondly, one of the best-known language learning apps.
-Before writing this review, I used it to help one of my newer languages (German), improve one of my okay languages (Japanese) and to support one of my better languages (Croatian).
+Before writing this review, I used it to help one of my newer languages (German), improve one of my okay languages (Japanese), and to support one of my better languages (Croatian).
+And since originally writing this review, I’ve gone back to try it out for Hungarian, Russian, and Persian.

 What is Mondly?